Tony Hawk's Pro Skater 5: Critical reception

 Tony Hawk's Pro Skater 5 was released on September 29, 2015, for PlayStation 4 and Xbox One, and on December 15 for PlayStation 3 and Xbox 360.
 Both eighth-generation versions were panned heavily by critics upon release.
 On aggregating review website Metacritic, the Xbox One version has a score of 38% based on 18 reviews and the PlayStation 4 version has a score of 32% based on 43 reviews, both indicating "generally unfavorable" reviews.
 It has the fourth-lowest average score of any PlayStation 4 title and the fifth-lowest average score of any Xbox One title.

-Most critics noted that the graphics were inferior even to the games released on the PlayStation 2, while the gameplay barely resembled previous releases and the fact that the game was rendered almost unplayable by numerous bugs.
+Most critics noted that the graphics were inferior even to the games released on the PlayStation 2, while the gameplay barely resembled previous releases and the game was rendered almost unplayable by numerous bugs.
 Furthermore, the simplistic, bland environments and missions, as well as the complete absence of non-player characters (NPCs) were noted, while some critics pointed out that better levels could have been designed with the Create-a-Park feature of previous games, whereas most levels were simply inferior copies of levels from the original games.
 Edge even went so far to call Pro Skater 5 "an insult to its history, to its licensed skaters and sponsors, to modern hardware, and to anyone who plays it".

 Marty Sliva of IGN awarded it a score of 3.5 out of 10, saying that "Tony Hawk's Pro Skater 5s rare moments of nostalgic joy are drowned out by its abundance of faults".
 He was critical of the newly adjusted control scheme, especially the new stomp function that was using the same button as grind, thus interfering with combos more often than not.
 Also, the sheer abundance of bugs and framerate drops rendered the game unplayable, especially online.
 Furthermore, he found the levels to be inferior copies of levels from previous games, thus "lack[ing] any sort of charm or identity".
 Lastly, he characterized the challenges in the level as a chore, as they were extremely repetitive, bland, and questioned the decision of making them unskippable even when the objective was completed.